Things to Do in Jefferson

 Stay Like Royalty

 There's a reason Jefferson is known as the “Bed and Breakfast Capital of East Texas.”
 It’s the perfect place to unwind with a special someone thanks to the city’s slew of award-winning bed and breakfasts and boutique hotels including Texas landmarks that have hosted some of the most famous men and women in the world.

 Jefferson is situated between two large East Texas lakes that you can reach in 20 minutes or less.
 Travel west to reach the picturesque Lake O’ the Pines, a nearly 17,000-acre lake surrounded by the stately trees that give it its name.
 The lake area includes seven well-maintained parks and four full-featured campground areas for tent and RV camping.
 More than a dozen boat ramps make it easy to get on the water and enjoy boating, skiing, or fishing for largemouth bass, catfish, crappie, and other species.

 Caddo Lake, located east of Jefferson, is an excellent fishing destination in its own right.
-It also offers a fantastic environment for canoeing, hiking, and world-class birding for great yellow-crowned night herons, blue herons, wood storks, white ibis, and more.
+It also offers a fantastic environment for guided boat tours, canoeing, hiking, and world-class birding for great yellow-crowned night herons, blue herons, wood storks, white ibis, and more.
 The beautiful wildlife and incredible scenery here make it a favorite spot for photographers.
-If camping is not your thing, Caddo Lake State Park offers a number of cabins with electricity, running water, and other niceties to make you comfortable while still getting the “camping” experience.

 Visit a Museum